RememberOfLife/mirabel/README.md

   * check for unicode in cmdline args aswell (same for surena)

 ## todo
+* general solution for proper timestamps synced across clients and servers
 * config:
   * proper meta gui window for display
   * where is the config file stored?